Bridgeport & Port Jefferson Ferry: History

+Incidents

+On July 26, 2024, the Park City collided with a construction barge after losing propulsion as she was docking in Bridgeport.
+No injuries occurred, while the Park City suffered minor damage, and re-entered service two weeks later after undergoing repairs.

 Ports

 The distance between the two ports is approximately 18 mi.
 The average crossing is one hour and fifteen minutes in duration.

 Bridgeport

 The ferry is located at 330 Water Street on the western bank of Bridgeport Harbor.
 It is within walking distance of the Arena at Harbor Yard, the Ballpark at Harbor Yard, the Barnum Museum, the Metro-North station, the main GBTA Bus Station, the Klein Memorial Auditorium, and most of downtown.
 In 2004 a new car loading ramp was installed featuring AASHTO HS-20 truck capacity.
-The aforementioned proposed new terminal will be located on the opposite side of Bridgeport harbor in Bridgeport’s East End neighborhood off Seaview Avenue at the former site of Turbana Corporation.
+The aforementioned proposed new terminal will be located at Barnum Landing on the opposite side of Bridgeport harbor in Bridgeport’s East End neighborhood off Seaview Avenue at the former site of Turbana Corporation.
 The ferry company plans to operate either a shuttle or water taxi between the new terminal and downtown.